 There are a wide variety of issues caused by hard water.
 Most notable are the stains.
 Hard water is any neat-freak’s nightmare, leaving ugly stains that most cleaning products are useless against it.
 Anyone who has ever used a dishwasher in Florida knows, even when their silverware is “clean”, hard water stains can leave it looking dingy and embarrassing.
 Also, any clothes washed in hard water are often left looking dull and feeling scratchy.
 Worse than that, the minerals can build up in pipes, causing plumbing problems such as reduced water flow, clogs and increased stress in people and fixtures.

-So, not only will hard water leave your house looking messing, it can also lead to costly repairs.
+So, not only will hard water leave your house looking messy, it can also lead to costly repairs.

 Solutions for Hard Water

 Water conditioning products are available to help deal with mild hard water, the most comprehensive solution is to install of water softener system.

 Contact one of our skilled technicians at Climate Design to address all of your plumbing issues!